Regulations and Other Instruments

 - Codes of Practice: These codes give industries and regulators clear direction on how to reduce emissions, effluents, and wastes.
 Such tools are not law, but may form the basis for laws and regulations.

-Forward Regulatory Plan: This plan provides information on regulatory proposals that Environment Canada expects to bring forward over the next two years.
+Forward Regulatory Plan: This plan provides information on regulatory proposals that Environment and Climate Change Canada expects to bring forward over the next two years.
 It also identifies public consultation opportunities and a departmental contact point for each regulatory initiative.

 - Date modified: